tamu-edu/bc_cryosparc_standalone/README.md

 - Configurable memory, cores, and wall time via the launch form
 - Containerized via Singularity/Apptainer; build script included
 - Lmod .lua file included for interacting with the CryoSPARC session via command line
+- A database is created for each user using the email field and the first 8 characters of the user's License ID as the password

 ## Requirements